 Q: When I make rice for Allen Lim’s Rice Cake recipe, I end up with more rice cakes than I can handle.
 Can I freeze extra rice cakes for use another day?

-There are many portable recipes in The Feed Zone Cookbook that do freeze well, though.
-Biju says that any of the muffins and “most of the portables that are brown and not white colored” will hold up well in the freezer.
+There are many portable recipes in The Feed Zone Cookbook that do freeze well.
+Chef Biju says that any of the muffins and most of the portables that are “brown and not white colored” will hold up well in the freezer.

-Here are some alternative approaches to the rice inventory problem.
+Here are some alternative approaches to the rice inventory problem:

 - Repurpose that Rice!
-A reader just commented on this post with a great idea.
+A reader commented on this post with a great idea.
 If you make the rice cakes and don’t eat them all, you can break them up and use the rice for another Feed Zone recipe, like Chicken-Fried Rice or another savory rice dish.